Palaeontographica A (ISSN 0375-0442) - Instructions to Authors

 The corresponding author will receive a low resolution PDF of the proofs prior to printing by e-mail.
 This proof is supplied for proofing purposes only (no further distribution on any website, via mailing lists, no storage in private or institutional repositories etc.).
 We request that the annotated PDF proofs will be returned to the publishers immediately.
 If the proofs are not returned within the period indicated, the paper will be published without author’s corrections.
 Author's corrections in proof must not exceed 10% of the typesetting costs; above that, the authors will be charged.

-40 reprints of each article or a PDF (of low resolution for better optimising data size) for personal use only will be supplied free of charge; additional copies may be obtained at cost price.
+40 reprints of each article or a PDF for personal use only will be supplied free of charge; additional copies may be obtained at cost price.